engrhamzaaliimran/FreeRTOSArduino/README.md

 Select the board by Tools -> Boards
 Select the port to which your Arduino is connected by Tools -> Ports

+# Repository Structure
+Following are the details of the structure of this repository

+"Source" contains the source code of all the tutorials "Slides" contains slides introducting the basics features of FreeRTOS